Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M07L04_Advanced_Business_Rules.md

 26. Click **Recalculate**.

-27. The field show now show the total points of all the questions.
+27. The field should now show the total points of all the questions.